-- 34.1 Co-opted members of committees have no voting rights except for: - (a) Church and Parent Governor representatives appointed to select committees related to education matters; - (b) Borough/district councillors appointed to Local Committees with voting rights in relation to all matters, with the exception of Education, Youth and Members' Allocations. - (c) Borough/district councillors appointed to select committees; and
+- 34.1 Co-opted members of committees have no voting rights except for: - (a) Church and Parent Governor representatives appointed to select committees related to education matters; - (b) Borough/district councillors appointed to select committees; and - (c) Representatives appointed to the Audit and Governance Committee, Surrey Pension Fund Committee, Surrey Local Pension Board, and Surrey Local Firefighters' Pension Board.

-- (d) Representatives appointed to the Audit and Governance Committee, Surrey Pension Fund Committee, Surrey Local Pension Board, and Surrey Local Firefighters' Pension Board. - 34.2 Subject to subsequent report to the Council, committees may co-opt members in addition to those required under statutory schemes related to education matters.
+34.2 Subject to subsequent report to the Council, committees may co-opt members in addition to those required under statutory schemes related to education matters.